Cornel-MIT/Cornel-MIT/README.md

+# Hey there!
+I'm Cornel

+---
-# 🎨 Full Stack Software Developer
+## 🎨 Full Stack Software Developer

-Hey there!
-I'm Cornel – a passionate Full Stack Developer who thrives on building robust, scalable, and user-focused applications.
+A passionate Full Stack Developer who thrives on building robust, scalable, and user-focused applications.
 I specialize in creating solutions that bridge the gap between elegant UI and efficient backend architecture.

 ---